-The Fileteado is a popular culture decorative art typically used in Buenos Aires, Argentina, at the beginning of the 20th century.
-It was, and still is, usually applied to almost anything from signs, leaderboards, objects, trucks and buses to mention a few.
-It is mainly composed of a text element, sometimes an image, and lots of natural decorative elements such as flowers, leaves and wood.
-It has sort of a baroque expression and what’s more important, the use of Tromp l’oeil techniques, resulting in a fake 3D look that’s both pleasant and amusing in some way.
+The Fileteado is a popular decorative art form typically used in Buenos Aires, Argentina, at the beginning of the 20th century.
+It was, and still is, usually applied to almost anything from signs, leaderboards, objects, trucks and buses, to mention a few.
+It is mainly composed of a text element, sometimes an image, and lots of natural decorative elements such as flowers, leaves, and wood.
+It has a sort of baroque expression and, more importantly, uses Trompe l'oeil techniques, resulting in a faux 3D look that's both pleasant and amusing in some way.

-Of course, to create this type of art you have to be not only a skilled artist, but also get to know the culture behind this type of expression.
+Of course, to create this type of art you have to be not only a skilled artist, but also familiar with the culture behind this form of expression.

-This Photoshop tutorial will show you a some of techniques that you can apply to create your fileteado artwork, such as layer styles and the new awesome 3D Repoussee Photoshop tool.
+This Photoshop tutorial will show you some techniques that you can apply to create your fileteado artwork, such as layer styles and the new awesome 3D Repoussé Photoshop tool.

-THIS TUTORIAL IS FOR ADVANCED USERS: Although this type of illustration can be achieved with certain ease by any user with a medium knowledge of Photoshop, I will be skipping a lot of steps just for the sake of making this tutorial readable.
+THIS TUTORIAL IS FOR ADVANCED USERS: Although this type of illustration can be achieved with relative ease by any user with intermediate knowledge of Photoshop, I will be skipping many steps for the sake of making this tutorial readable.

 The 3D text